imagineLife/big-site/content/mongo/performance/Indexes/partial.md

     - [Failing to use the partial Index pt 2](#failing-to-use-the-partial-index-pt-2)
   - [Partial Indexes and Unique Constraints](#partial-indexes-and-unique-constraints)
-  - [Partial Indexes to save space with Multikey Indexes](#partial-indexes-to-save-space-with-multikey-indexes) Mongodb supports this.
+  - [Partial Indexes to save space with Multikey Indexes](#partial-indexes-to-save-space-with-multikey-indexes)
-    These allow indexing a PORTION of a collection.
-    This leads to lower storage reqs && smaller performance costs to maintain these.

 ## Example 1, greater than